 New for 2018, Fyne Ales Origins Brewing took over part of the newly expanded Courtyard Bar to pour some of the most exciting, complex and interesting sour, wild and farmhouse beers from around the UK, including Beavertown Tempus Project, Abbeydale Funk Dungeon and Wild Beer Co.

 Brewers Bar & Cocktail Lounge

-If you’re feeling adventurous and want to make the most of the beautiful scenery of Glen Fyne, take the trip to the Walkers’ Bar, located an hours walk up the glen in an old bothy.
-In addition to a set from The Daddy Naggins (from 2pm) the Fyne Ales pop-up bar has been improved for 2017 to cope with demand (who knew so many people liked walking?) and there’ll be a chance to grab some hot food for the trip back down to the festival site.
+If you’re feeling adventurous and want to make the most of the beautiful scenery of Glen Fyne, take the trip to the Walkers’ Bar, located an hours walk up the glen in and around an old bothy on the banks of the River Fyne.
+In addition to a live music by the water, the Fyne Ales pop-up bar serves a range of tasty beers and there’s the a chance to grab some hot food for the trip back down to the festival site.